Fiori Drafts

 methods) provided by any Application Service, operate on active entities only.
 However, there’s one exception from this behavior, which is the READ

-event: When reading from a Draft Service, active and inactive entities are both queried and the results are combined.
+event: When reading from a Draft Service, active entities and draft entities are both queried and the results are combined.

 WARNING